Equilibrium in Functional Stochastic Games with Mean-Field Interaction: Illustrative Examples

 captures an aggregated linear decaying price impact with a general propagator kernel $G$ and $\lambda>0$ captures instantaneous slippage costs which are incurred by the $i$-th trader's execution strategy.

-\begin{remark} In \citep{neuman2022optimal, neuman2021trading} an exponential decaying kernel of the form $G(t)= e^{-\rho t}$ for some $\rho > 0$ is specified, so the control problem can be regarded as Markovian.
-However, in practice, the decay of the price impact has been shown to be slower than exponential, and more realistically modeled by a power-law kernel, which makes the problem non-Markovian and quite challenging to solve.
+\begin{remark} In \citep{neuman2022optimal, neuman2021trading} an exponentially decaying kernel of the form $G(t,s)= 1_{\{s < t\}} H(t-s)$ with $ H(t) = e^{-\rho t}$ for some $\rho > 0$ is specified, so the control problem can be regarded as Markovian.
+However, in practice, the decay of the price impact has been shown to be slower than exponential, and more realistically modeled by a power-law kernel, which makes the problem non-Markovian and {difficult} to solve.
 For the single player case, the problem with general propagator $G \in \mathcal G$ and a progressively measurable $P$ was solved recently in \cite{abi2022optimal}.
 We refer to \cite[Example 2.5]{abi2022optimal} for some examples of realistic kernels and to the references therein for the empirical motivation. \end{remark}

 \textbf{The objective criterion. } The aim of each trader is to maximize the profit and loss from implementing the trading strategy $u^i$ given by